Statistics Tool

 # About This Calculator

 This calculator computes Combinations (nCr) and Permutations (nPr), two fundamental concepts in probability and combinatorics.
-Both calculate the number of ways to select r items from a set of n total items.
+Both calculate the number of ways to select r items from a set of n total items, but the key difference is Order.

 How To Use